Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Related Work and Open Problems

-\paragraph{Minimal Spanning Forests.} Aldous and Steele~\cite{steele_aldous1992} introduced the minimal spanning forest (MSF) as an infinite-volume analogue of the minimal spanning tree for random points, and conjectured that the MSF of the PPP is almost surely a single one-ended tree.
-The number of components and their ends remain subtle in general (sharp results are known in special settings; see, e.g.,~\cite{alexander1995}).
-The level-$0$ graph $[G^0,0]$ produced by $\mathrm{CHN}^2$ is a subgraph of the MSF on the PPP; beyond level $0$, the greedy merging rule of $\mathrm{CHN}^2$ leads to structural differences from the MSF.

-\paragraph{Random thinning and hierarchical heads.} A thinning-based hierarchical classifier related to clustering is studied in~\cite{zuyev_tchoumatchenko2001}: points are independently marked by a distribution $\pi=\{p_k\}$, then thinned to retain level-$k$ heads, and lower-level points are attached within Voronoi cells of their nearest higher-level head.
-This scheme uses \emph{additional} external randomness, whereas $\mathrm{CHN}^2$ is an intrinsic (deterministic) factor of the underlying point process.
+\paragraph{Random thinning and hierarchical heads} A thinning-based hierarchical classifier was proposed in~\cite{zuyev_tchoumatchenko2001}, where points are assigned random marks and attached to higher-level heads.
+Unlike that model, \(\mathrm{CHN}^2\) is an intrinsic deterministic factor of the underlying point process.